-The student who completes the course successfully:
+The student that completes the course successfully will:

-- Will have the knowledge to model the interaction of rational entities, with respect to antagonistic or cooperative nature. - Will have the skills to study contexts and real world applications of algorithmic game theory. - Will have the capability to analyze theoretically and experimentally various games.
+- Have the knowledge to model the interaction of rational entities, with respect to antagonistic or cooperative nature. - Have the skills to study contexts and real world applications of algorithmic game theory. - Have the capability to analyze theoretically and experimentally various games.